Differences in application and methods of weld seam calculation

 On the subject

-Welded joints play an important role in mechanical engineering, plant construction, rail vehicle construction, pressure vessel construction, vehicle construction and many other industries.
+Welded joints play an important role in mechanical engineering, plant construction, rail vehicle construction, pressure vessel construction and many other industries.
 It is therefore essential for designers and engineers to have extensive knowledge of the calculation and design of welded structures.
 Various standards and guidelines can be applied to ensure the load-bearing capacity (static and dynamic).

 Objective